Dante Bichette: Career statistics

 In 1,704 games over 14 seasons, Bichette posted a .299 batting average (1906-for-6381) with 934 runs, 401 doubles, 27 triples, 274 home runs, 1141 RBI, 152 stolen bases, 355 base on balls, .336 on-base percentage and .499 slugging percentage.
 He recorded a .974 fielding percentage playing at all three outfield positions.
 In his only postseason appearance, in the 1995 NLDS, he hit .588 (10-for-17) with six runs, three doubles, one home run and three RBI.

 Personal life

+In 1992, Bichette was arrested in Palm Beach County after reports of a domestic dispute with his pregnant girlfriend, Mariana Peng.
+Police responded to another incident involving Bichette and Peng the following year at his off-season home in Palm Beach Gardens.

 In August 2005, Bichette's oldest son Dante Jr., participated in the Little League World Series with his Maitland, Florida, team.
+Bichette was one of the team's two assistant coaches, the other being former MLB player Mike Stanley.
 Dante Jr. was drafted 51st overall by the New York Yankees in 2011.
 Bichette's younger son, Bo, was selected by the Toronto Blue Jays in the 2016 draft, and made his MLB debut on July 29, 2019.
 Both Bo and Dante, Jr. played for Brazil in the 2017 World Baseball Classic qualifier tournament; their mother Mariana is a native of Porto Alegre, Brazil (their maternal grandfather is a native of China who immigrated to Brazil).

+In 2017, Bichette was inducted into the Colorado Sports Hall of Fame.

+On June 11, 2024, Bichette's son Dante Jr. alleged that he had been abused by the elder Dante as a child while playing youth baseball.